|On This Page|

 For a preview of selected paintings and drawings by Cliff Holden currently for sale at Modern British Artists see Gallery: Currently for sale at Modern British Artists.

-New commissions undertaken: large scale murals, decorative panels and textiles for public buildings, ships and private homes - see Marstrand Designers.
+New commissions were undertaken: large scale murals, decorative panels and textiles for public buildings, ships and private homes - see Marstrand Designers.

 To read a short biography and view further information about Cliff's career see Profile.